TomSssM/MyCodewars/snippets/git-cheatsheet.md

 On the outside, normal GIT functionality won’t be affected in any way.
 But, if you’re wondering why your `.git/refs` folder is empty, this is where the refs went.

+**Note:** besides branches, `git fetch` also downloads commits data from the remote.
+Every commit has data associated with it like what changes were made to what files, what hash the commit has and so on.
+With every commit is associated a commit hash which we have seen in the `.git/refs/...` directory.
+Thus, when you do `git fetch`, apart from branches you also download all the data about commits ( which commit hash corresponds to which commit, what changes were made in what commit and so on ).
+This way git works sort of like a mini database.

+And here is the important thing: if you have some commit `a` with hash `b` on the remote but not locally,  then if you ask git to do something with that commit ( `git checkout <hash b>` for example ), git will not be able to  find that commit `a`, because git is running locally and simply doesn't know anything about the existence of commit `a` and that hash `b` which you typed is associated with it.
+You need to first run `git fetch` for git to first download all the new commit data from the remote, and only after that will git be able to, say, `checkout` to that commit `a`.

+Why is this important to know?
+The reason is: sometimes you want to `cherry-pick` some commit.
+What you do is, you go to GitHub ( to the remote ), copy the hash of the commit you want, and then simply run `git cherry-pick <commit-hash>`.
+But sometimes git might throw an error that such a commit hash as you entered "did not match any file(s) known to git".
+The reason for that is because git doesn't have data about that commit _locally_, only on the remote.
+To fix this, you need to run `git fetch`, this will make git download all the new data from the remote ( all the refs, commits etc. that exist on remote but are missing on your computer ), and this in turn is going to download the commit with that hash you copied, and only after that will git be able to `cherry-pick` the commit you want because now git knows what commit with what changes the hash you copied corresponds to.

+The same story is true for git branches, but we have already discussed that above.

 ## The `git push branch:branch` Syntax